What is a Roll Call?

 In classrooms throughout the educational system, calling roll is taken at the beginning of class, and sometimes again at the end.
 From elementary school to high school and college, roll call is taken from a class list to determine who is at class and who is absent.
-Roll call is usually taken from an alphabetical list, and is accompanied by a calling of a name by a teacher.
+It is usually taken from an alphabetical list, and is accompanied by a calling of a name by a teacher.
 The student present will raise a hand or say “here” or "present" to indicate their presence, while an absent student’s name will be followed by silence.

-A roll call in the military can refer to the act of calling names, the list of names, or the drum measure that announces the roll call.
+A roll call in the military can refer to the act of calling names, the list of names, or a drum measure.
 In the U.S. Congress, members are not always required to be present.
-When they are, a roll call is sometimes use to determine whether a quorum is present.
+When they are, all of their names are sometimes read out to determine whether a quorum is present.
 This is to determine whether enough members are present to conduct certain acts of legislation.